Tourism in Memphis, Tennessee: Children's Museum of Memphis

 The Children's Museum of Memphis offers interactive and educational activities for children to take part in.
 Permanent exhibits include a skyscraper maze, an airplane cockpit (donated by FedEx), a fire engine, an art studio, grocery store, and, most recently, a mechanic's garage sponsored by AutoZone, Inc.

 Cotton Museum

 The Cotton Museum is a museum that opened in March 2006 on the old trading floor of the Memphis Cotton Exchange at 65 Union Avenue in downtown Memphis.

 The mission of the Cotton Museum at the Memphis Cotton Exchange is to share the story of the cotton industry and its many influences on the daily life, arts, and the development of this region.
 The museum highlights artifacts through interpretive exhibits, educational programs, and research archives that help tell the story of cotton and cotton trading, from crop to becoming fabric.

 The Cotton Museum preserves the history of the cotton business and its impact on economics, history, society and culture, and science & technology.
-It is an excellent field trip for middle schoolers and older, and a great beginning for tourists, giving visitors context for other attractions in the city.
+It is a field trip for middle schoolers and older, and a great beginning for tourists, giving visitors context for other attractions in the city.